The Effective Teacher

 One of the things supervisors are evaluated on is their ability to gather information and disseminate it around the school.
 If you are the missing chain in the communication links, you are not going to be too popular.
 The odd late submission will be tolerated – frequent breaking of deadlines will not.

-You may face some challenging behaviour when your patience is stretched to the limit.
+You may face some lack of co-operation from some of your students, when your patience is stretched to the limit.
 Disliking a child is not an option here and will only promote a tense atmosphere in your class.
+Be sure that you show dislike of the behaviour but not the child.

 Try to be gracious in your dealings with all those you are in contact with.
 Yes, it is difficult to stay calm with a parent who has chewed your ear off about Johnny’s terrible exam grades – even though he hardly ever comes to class.
 Your patience may be sorely tested by a colleague who is always asking you how to fill in IB documentation.
 The Head may have been unreasonable in the way he spoke to you about a lesson observation he conducted.
 But it is always better to stay calm and speak in an even tone rather than resort to emotional responses.